Corruption in Australia: Rankings and research

-In 2012, there was little evidence of corruption in Australia.
-Corruption in Australia was relatively uncommon when compared to other nations worldwide.
-Transparency International's Corruption Perceptions Index scores countries according to the perceived corruption of the public sector and then ranks those countries by their scorethat is, a high score earns a low rank and signals a perception of an honest public sector.
-The 2012 Index gave Australia a score of 85/100, which ranked it in 7th place out of 176 countries, although a corruption law expert warned that the Index gave an incomplete picture because it ignored corrupt dealings between Australia and foreign countries.
+Transparency International's Corruption Perceptions Index scores countries according to the perceived corruption of the public sector on a scale from 0 ('highly corrupt') to 100 ('very clean') and then ranks those countries by their score – the country with the highest score is ranked first and is perceived to have the most honest public sector.
+The current form of the Index was instituted in 2012, when it gave Australia a score of 85/100.
+When ranked by score, Australia was in 7th place out of 176 countries, although a corruption law expert warned that the Index gave an incomplete picture because it ignored corrupt dealings between Australia and foreign countries.

-Unfortunately, according to this same index, the perception of corruption in the Australian public sector has been increasing since 2012.
+The perception of corruption in the Australian public sector has been increasing since 2012.
 In the 2015 Index Australia ranked 13th, dropping six positions since 2012.
-Transparency International described Australia's score of 77 in the 2020 Index as a 'significant decliner', having fallen eight points since 2012, and called Australia's score of 73 in the 2021 Index 'one of the world’s most significant decliners, having dropped 12 points since 2012 to hit a record low this year.
-Its deteriorating score indicates systemic failings in tackling public sector corruption.'
+Australia's score of 73 in the 2021 Index is 12 points lower than it was in 2012, and was labelled by Transparency International as 'one of the world's most significant decliners, having dropped 12 points since 2012 to hit a record low this year.'
+The report added, 'Its deteriorating score indicates systemic failings in tackling public sector corruption.'
+Since its low point in 2021, Australia's score has improved to 77 in 2024.

 The phenomenon has also been studied by the Australian National University, which produced a report called Perceptions of Corruption and Ethical Conduct (2012), which concluded: 'there is a widespread perception that corruption in Australia has increased' and that 'the media, trade unions and political parties were seen as Australia's most corrupt institutions'.

 Research published in 2015 by Chartered Accountants Australia and New Zealand found government and private firms in Australia and nearby New Zealand both display widespread 'complacent' attitudes about corruption, particularly in regards to companies bidding for government contracts.

 In January 2018, a discussion paper published by the Australia Institute, suggested that the trust in the Australian government is at a historical low, which could have reduced the GDP by as much as 4% or $72.3 billion.

-A report by Australian Public Service Commission's released in 2018, stated that investigations were conducted in only 0.3% of the workforce, meaning a total of 596 employees.
+A report by Australian Public Service Commission's released in 2018 stated that investigations were conducted in only 0.3% of the workforce – a total of 596 employees.